gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 ## Rational Choice

+According to Shackle, economists are making a mistake if they limit their explorations to what can be captured in the "pure logic of choice":

+"By tacitly assuming that the right conduct can always be discovered by taking orderly thought, and that this is how men's conduct is formed, economics has precluded itself from understanding the vast area of human enterprise where disorder is of the essence of the situation, the areas of break-away, of origination, of poetic creation or innovation...
+Of conflict and cut-throat struggle."
+(2017: 23)

 Shackle devoted some time to examining whether the application of probability to choice could yield an economic science in which choice was susceptible to